lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 Note: 0xFB likely stands for Frank Barchard.

 Note: In older headers, the uncompressed size is stored in a 3 bytes integer.
-The compression algorithm is pretty old so it's likely that they assumed that 3 bytes is enough for storing compressed files.
+The compression algorithm is pretty old so it's likely that they assumed that 3 bytes is enough for storing the uncompressed size.

 Note: The uncompressed size is stored in big endian even in games that natively use little endian.
 It's possible that the algorithm's standard specifies that it should be like this.